 Offering costs of approximately \$1.9 million incurred in connection with the Company's IPO and concurrent private placement were reflected as a reduction of additional paid-in-capital at December 31, 2013.
-Costs incurred during the three month period ended March 31, 2013, which were not directly associated with the completion of the IPO and concurrent private placement, were expensed as incurred.
 Offering costs incurred in connection with the IPO and concurrent private placement included, among others, the fees and disbursements of the Company's counsel, the costs of printing the prospectus for the IPO, the fees paid to apply to list the Company's common stock and all filing fees paid in connection with the IPO.
 However, the Manager agreed to pay the underwriting discounts and commissions and a structuring fee of 0.375% of the gross proceeds of the IPO and concurrent private placement without reimbursement from the Company.